-Additional Rules of Practice Applicable to Particular Types of Cases at OATH
+Rules of Practice Applicable to Cases at the OATH Trials Division

 § 2-01 Applicability.

-This subchapter shall apply solely to prequalified vendor appeals pursuant to § 324(b) of the Charter and the rules of the Procurement Policy Board, 9 RCNY § 3-10(m).
-Chapter 1 shall also apply to such proceedings except to the extent that it is inconsistent with this subchapter.
+This subchapter applies solely to prequalified vendor appeals pursuant to § 324(b) of the Charter and the rules of the Procurement Policy Board, 9 RCNY § 3-10(m).
+Chapter 1 also applies to such proceedings except to the extent that it is inconsistent with this subchapter.

 Go Here for Annotation 2-01

 (a) A vendor must docket an appeal by delivering to OATH a completed intake sheet, with a petition and appropriate proof of service of the petition upon the agency whose prequalification determination is to be reviewed.
 The petition must include a copy of the determination to be reviewed and must state the nature and basis of the challenge to the determination.